lyndsysimon/chief/ChatAssistant/README.md

 pip install sounddevice
 ```

-Set the following environment variables before launching the assistant so that
+Set the following environment variables in the same terminal session before
-the ElevenLabs adapters can authenticate:
+launching the assistant so that the ElevenLabs adapters can authenticate:

 ```bash
 set ELEVENLABS_API_KEY=<your_api_key>